optixsolutions/laravel-media/README.md

 You should use the `Optix\Media\MediaUploader` class to handle file uploads.

-By default, this class uploads files to the disk specified in the media config.
+By default, this class will update files to the disk specified in the media config.
 It saves them as a sanitised version of their original file name, and creates a media record in the database with the file's details.

 It's also possible to customise certain properties of the file before it's uploaded.